 VPAC; VPFO; Board of Governors

-Revise and develop new opportunities in the Division of Continuing Studies In progress.
+Revise and develop new opportunities in the Division of Continuing Studies Complete and ongoing.
 At its March 1, 2024 meeting, Senate approved changes to the Pathway Program in the Division of Continuing Studies.
 The revisions will shift the structure of the program from a cohort to a hybrid co-location model to facilitate earlier integration and build stronger cultural competencies, as well as add additional pathway streams and increase course options.
 Division of Continuing Studies; Senate

-Curriculum revision to support Strategic Plan goals and Indigenous pedagogy Resources for curriculum redesign offered through the Division of Learning and Teaching Support and Innovation, including the new anti-racism initiative (ARI) and strategic initiative Indigenous (SI-I) grants.
-LTSI; Deans; Chairs and Directors; Faculty and Instructors
+Curriculum revision to support Strategic Plan goals and Indigenous pedagogy Complete and ongoing.
+Resources for curriculum redesign offered through the Division of Learning and Teaching Innovation, including the new anti-racism initiative (ARI) and strategic initiative Indigenous (SI-I) grants.
+LTI; Deans; Chairs and Directors; Faculty and Instructors

 Experiential learning